matangover/mypy-vscode/README.md

     $ ~/.mypyls/bin/pip install "https://github.com/matangover/mypyls/archive/master.zip#egg=mypyls[default-mypy]"
     ```

-2. Install the mypy extension in VS Code.
+2. Install the mypy extension in VS Code (or reload the window if the extension is already installed).

 ### Installation with hover and go to definition